innovationfleet/cca_for_splunk/README.md

 See how you can manage certificates, upgrades & app deployments with full control and flexibility.

-Find the project presentation and Q&A in the [wiki](https://github.com/innovationfleet/cca_for_splunk/wiki)
+You can find the Project Presentation as well as a Q&A section in the [Wiki](https://github.com/innovationfleet/cca_for_splunk/wiki)

 # Do I need CCA for Splunk ?